yaakov2

 Son, “All I’m doing is going to the Mall to look around.”
 My answer to that one was fairly easy, “But looking is shopping even though you did not pay for anything today.”

 Son, “Are we going to start sacrificing animals now?”
 Answer, “No, there is only one place to sacrifice animals and that is the Holy Temple in Jerusalem.
-No temple, not sacrifice.
+No temple, no sacrifice.
 G-d has forbidden sacrificing on every high place in the land.”

 If walking in the forest is communion, so be it.
 Not argument there.
 But not at the expense of gathering with other believers on a weekly basis.
 We should be walking with HaShem, G-d, every day, all the time, in a state of constant communion and prayer.
 This is what Paul meant when he said to be in constant prayer.
 A prayer, after all, is communion with G-d and not necessarily bowing your head and closing your eyes.
 That would be really dangerous on the interstate at 60 mph.